artsy/README/events/artsy-learns-to-code-v2.md

 Then groups can decide on what they might want to make with p5.js, and mentors can guide them.

+### Some Core Competencies We Could Aim Teach

+- Fundamentals:
+  - Syntax
+  - Data types & Variables
+  - Conditionals
+  - Functions
+  - Loops
+  - Arrays
+  - Objects
+- Web Development:
+  - What is a library/package?
+  - How does JS/CSS/HTML interact with each other?
+  - What is a server?
+A client?
+- More General Software Development:
+  - Algorithms
+  - Classes/OOP
+  - SQL

 ## Expectations of Learners

 - Passion to learn and try something new